bkayser/DailyChallenge/docs/felix.md

 2. Type `no`.
 What happens?
 Nothing, because `no` is not a unix command.
 Duh.
 That would be silly.
 3. Type `yes`.
 What happens?
 Now type `ls`.
 What's going on?
 Chaos.
 You must stop chaos.
 4. Figure out how to "interrupt" the `yes` command.
 The way to do this is to "send an interrupt signal to the running process".
 You can do this with a particular keystroke.
+5. Now type `yes > yes.output`.
+You will need to interrupt the command to stop it.
+6. Use `nano` to examine the contents of the file `yes.output`.
+7. Use `wc` to see how big the file `yes.output` is.
+How many lines does it have?
 5. Send me an email or tell me
    a) how you send an interrupt signal, and
    b) what the interrupt signal does exactly
+   c) what the &gt; character did when you used it